 However, it remains debatable whether coffee is good or bad for people experiencing migraine headaches.
 So, what’s the real deal with coffee?
 Does it help or make episodes even worse?
 Let’s set the record straight in this post.

 Migraine List of Triggers

 Migraines are one of the most disabling medical disorders in the world.
-Triggers are different elements that may bring about a migraine attack.
+Triggers are different elements that may bring about an attack.
 Every migraineur has their personal triggers.
 Some of the leading migraine triggers that patients report are as follows:

 - Strong smells